arturmarton/arturmarton/README.md

 📍 Based in Italy

-💼 Currently crafting digital experiences at Enown
+💼 Currently open for new experiences

 🌐 Passionate about building web applications that help people

 ❤️ Most loved frameworks: Astro and Sveltekit

 🌱 Always learning and exploring new horizons: Currently learning Rust, AI and Qwik

+🤖 AI: Image, Voice and Text generation

 📫 Let's connect and collaborate on exciting projects! 👇